+Prenups can be useful where there is a significant wealth disparity between partners, or where one or other partner either has - or stands to - inherit significant wealth later in their life.
 They can also help someone entering a second marriage to protect assets that were obtained during a first marriage, potentially on behalf of children from the earlier union.

-Postnuptial agreements may be drawn up after a marriage where there was insufficient time for a prenuptial before the wedding.
+Postnuptial agreements ("Postnups") may be drawn up after a marriage where there was insufficient time for a prenuptial before the wedding.

 Both prenuptial and postnuptial agreements can help establish financial expectations, thus avoiding the uncertainties of an acrimonious divorce.